Idan-sh/S.M.P/README.md

 <br />

 ### 2.2 Add a New Fan Page
-Creates a new fan page and edds it to the database.
+Creates a new fan page and edds it to the database. a fan page represents a business or a shared interest.

 Each fan page consists of:
 * `name` - a unique name of the fan page